dreamgrove/dreamgrove/content/feral/2021-01-14-Mythic+_Guide_Part_1.md

 **Craft it on**
 - Shoulder or Waist normally, either is fine
-- Waist in 9.1 (due to domination sockets)
+- Waist in 9.2 (due to shoulders being a tier slot)

 Apex is used for funneling damage and to abuse the current strength of bites.
 The strength of Apex is that it allows you to pump procs into targets that you want to prioritise down.
 This changes your gameplay a little in that you will be weaving in bite procs whenever they proc, as soon as they proc ideally, to not munch new procs.
 The swings with Apex can also be huge, with enough Rips out or enough luck, you can power bites into targets to really spike damage, which can be big to prioritise a mob down on weeks like inspiring.

 Apex is best in 2/3 target cleave, so you want to consider it in keys where you know you aren't going to get much AoE and there'll be a lot of small packs or bosses with 2 targets.
-For example Spires and Theater - Mists is also a contendor due to the 2nd boss being so bad for DoT damage and the first boss having two targets to fish for procs off of.
+For example Spires and Theater - Mists is also a contendor due to the 2nd boss being so bad for DoT damage and the first boss having two targets to fish for procs off of, but Frenzyband here is also good because of the burst on the 1st boss, so it depends on your comp.

 Also if your group is very AoE heavy, you can run Apex to be the "janitor" of the key and think of yourself as lowering the HP of the highest mob in the pack to make sure packs die more evenly.